Superzelda111/SG/README.md

 6. Do any other changes to the map if wanted, and finally type /savearena <filename>.
 7. Teleport to the location of your lobby by writing /tploc <world> <x> <y> <z>
 8. Set lobby with /setlobby.
+9. Reload the server.
+This is considered save if no game is currently running.
+NEVER reload during a game. the plugin will glitch at the current state.
+Will be dealt with later.